 Originally called Ville-Marie, or "City of Mary", you can call it what you want - creative, cosmopolitan, cutting-edge or chic—, one thing's for sure: Montréal is captivating.

 Old in soul, but young at heart, Montréal has a storied history that includes First Nations settlement, French colony and a British stronghold.
 Its name comes from the majestic Mont Royal, a gentle mountain that has been its backbone and backyard.

-From humble beginnings, Montréal has blossomed into of the world's most modern and dynamic cities. its European heritage shines though in the beautiful 18th-century buildings and cobblestone streets of Old Montréal.
+From humble beginnings, Montréal has blossomed into one of the world's most modern and dynamic cities.
+Its European heritage shines though in the beautiful 18th-century buildings and cobblestone streets of Old Montréal.
 Just a few streets over, experience the buzz of its dynamic downtown.

 Getting to Montreal